ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/uk-price-paid.md

     FROM table" --date_time_input_format best_effort < pp-complete.csv | clickhouse-client --query "INSERT INTO uk_price_paid FORMAT TSV"
 ```

-It will took about 40 seconds.
+It will take about 40 seconds.

 ## Validate the Data